Sequential importance sampling for estimating expectations over the space of perfect matchings: Introduction

 Given a bipartite graph $G(X, Y)$ with $|X|=|Y|=n$, a perfect matching is a subgraph of $G$ with all vertices having degree exactly one.
 We study the problem of uniform sampling of perfect matchings in bipartite graphs.
 By classical equivalences between approximate counting and sampling \cite{JERRUM1986169}, uniform sampling is equivalent to approximating the permanent of the adjacency matrix of $G$.

 Computing the permanent of a general $0-1$ matrix is $\#$P-complete \cite{VALIANT1979189}.
 A variety of algorithms have been developed to approximate the permanent.
 These are reviewed in Section \ref{sec: background permanents}.
-A highlight of this development is the Jerrum et al. \cite{Jerrum:2004:PAA:1008731.1008738} theorem giving a fully polynomial randomized approximation scheme (FPRAS).
+A highlight of this development is the Jerrum et al. \cite{Jerrum:2004:PAA:1008731.1008738,jerrum1989approximating} theorem giving a fully polynomial randomized approximation scheme (FPRAS).
 Alas, despite numerous attempts, they have not been very effective in practice \cite{newman2020fpras,Sankowski}.

-Sequential importance sampling (SIS) constructs a perfect matching sequentially by drawing each edge with weight proportional to the doubly stochastic scaling of the adjacency matrix.
+Sequential importance sampling (SIS) constructs a perfect matching sequentially by drawing each edge with weighted probabilities.
 First suggested by \cite{rasmussen}, and actively improved and implemented by \cite{BEICHL1999128, dufosse, Sankowski}.
 This seems to work well but has eluded theoretical underpinnings.
 The present paper corrects this.

 To state the main result, the following notation is needed.
 For an adjacency matrix $A$, define its doubly-stochastic scaling $Q^A$, a matrix with row and column sums equal to $1$, which can be written as